nichowes/IoT_SmartBabyMonitoring/README.md

 Nic Howes 100997499

 Note for Developers:
-PLEASE push to the 'develop' branch only, never the master branch.
+PLEASE push to the 'development' branch only, never the master branch.